 Finally, we asked the respondents to rate the success of institutions, which are supposed to fight or expose corruption and irregularities.
 Here too, the survey results drew a bleak picture.
-Social media (32%) and Courts (31%) were perceived to be the most successful in fighting or exposing corruption and irregularities.
-The financial audit bodies and Parliament are at the bottom of the list: Parliament (11%), Financial Audit and Investigation Board (11%), Council of Inspection (under Prime Minister's Office) (12%) and Court of Auditors (17%).
-The rates that find the other public institutions as 'very effective' are significantly low: Ombudsman (26%), Attorney General's Office (26%) and Police (28%).
-Civil society also does not satisfy the respondents: Society (19%), Unions (19%), civil society organizations (24%) and traditional media (21%).
+Social media were perceived to be the most successful with 28%.
+The financial audit bodies and Parliament are at the bottom of the list: Council of Inspection (under Prime Minister's Office) (9%), Parliament (10%), Court of Auditors (11%), Council of Inspection and Investigation (12%).
+The rates that find the other public institutions as 'very effective' are significantly low: Ombudsman (18%), Attorney General's Office (19%), Police (20%) and Courts (22%).
+Civil society also does not satisfy the respondents: Society (13%), Unions (16%), civil society organizations (18%) and traditional media (20%).

-The respondents were also asked about the success of government about the corruption prevention.
-While only 8% of them found the government as 'very successful', 54% of them found it as 'not successful at all'.
+Different than the last year, this year the respondents were asked for the first time about the success of government about the corruption prevention.
+While only 7% of them found the government as 'very successful', 58% of them found it as 'not successful at all'.

-Lastly, the respondents were asked two questions on recent developments.
-They were reminded that 'in the last 14 months, the parliamentary immunity of two of the MPs was lifted by the parliament due to the corruption accusations', and asked to express their views about the parliament's decision.
-51% of the respondents found this decision 'a very positive step' while 34% of them said this was 'an insufficient step'.
-The remaining 15% described this as a 'partisan' act.
-As a follow-up question, the respondents were asked whether 'those two MPs whose immunities had been removed, get any deterring penalty upon their prosecution'.
-The majority of respondents (69%) stated that the MPs would not get any serious penalty, while only 20% of respondents showed strong expectation that they would get a deterring penalty at the end of litigation process.
+In the last question, the respondents were reminded that recently the immunity of one of the MPs was lifted by the parliament due to the corruption accusations against him, and asked to express their views about the parliament's decision.
+50% of the respondents found this decision 'a very positive step' while 34% of them said this was 'an insufficient step'.
+The remaining 16% described this as a 'partisan' act.